Frederick Feely II

 Accomplishments during graduate career

-I am honored to have been accepted as a McKnight Doctoral Fellow.
-This has granted the ability to focus on my studies, as well as seek advice from a community of fellows and mentors that have taken a similar journey.
+I am honored to be selected as a McKnight Doctoral Fellow.
+This award allows me to focus on my studies as well as seek advice from a community of fellows and mentors who are on a similar journey.

 I hope to become a strong influence in the field of viral oncology and virotherapy treatments.